enginemre/CoinTrack/README.md

 - Firestore
 - Firebase Auth

-## Test Kullanıcı Bilgileri
+## Test User Information

-- **E-posta:** test@gmail.com
+- **Email:** test@gmail.com
-- **Şifre:** test123
+- **Password:** test123

-## Kurulum ve Kullanım

-Projeyi çalıştırmak için aşağıdaki adımları izleyebilirsiniz:

-1. Proje dosyalarını klonlayın ya da indirin.
+## Installation and Usage

+To run the project, follow these steps:

+1. Clone or download the project files.
-2. Android Studio'da projeyi açın.
+2. Open the project in Android Studio.
-3. Gerekli bağımlılıkları yükleyin ve yapılandırmaları yapın.
-4. Firebase hesabı oluşturun ve gerekli ayarları projeye entegre edin.
-5. Test kullanıcı bilgileriyle giriş yaparak uygulamayı test edin.
+3. Install required dependencies and configure settings.
+4. Create a Firebase account and integrate necessary configurations into the project.
+5. Test the application by logging in with the provided test user information.

+Note: AGP version should be 8.2.0 and the minimum Android Studio Hedegog should be installed.